yalidu/yalidu.github.io/_pages/about.md

 <span style="color:red">
 I am looking for PhD/M.S./Visiting students to work with me.
-Drop me an email if you are interested.
+Feel free to drop me an email if you are interested.
 </span>